kubewarden/kubewarden.io/content/blog/2026/01/end-year-2025.md

 restricted profile compliance, and granular per-policy evaluation timeouts.
 These features empower operators to deploy Kubewarden at scale with confidence.

-As usual, we continously paid our technical debt, labored and tilled.
-We took care of our dependencies, automations, and overall architecture to ensure we have a reliable and secure project.
+As usual, we continuously paid our technical debt, laboring and tilling.
+We took care of our dependencies, automations, overall architecture, and documentation to ensure we have a reliable and secure project.

 ## Community and Collaboration